How to Remove Blackness Around the Mouth?

 Is hyperpigmentation around the mouth a concern you are dealing with?
 Don’t worry, you are not alone!
 It is a relatively common skin concern caused by excessive melanin production.
 Indian skin is more prone to this problem.

 It is not particularly a skin disorder, but often factors like exposure to the sun, changes in hormones or even inflammation can worsen the condition.
 But you have nothing to worry about!
 It is a pretty treatable concern with the right skincare and changes in lifestyle.
 Dark skin around the mouth can be treated by using dermatologist-recommended treatments or even targeted pigmentation serum that helps fade it over time.
-In this article, we will explore the causes of pigmentation around the mouth, skincare tips and treatments to get an even skin tone.
+In this article, we will explore the causes of pigmentation around the mouth, skincare tips, and treatments to get an even skin tone.

 What Causes Pigmentation Around the Mouth?